 This deliverable represents the RSPG's response to the European Commission's request for an Opinion on a Radio Spectrum Policy Programme.

-RSPG is ready to respond to any request from Council and European Parliament on the upcoming RSPP proposal from Commission.
+RSPG is ready to respond to any request from Commission, Council and the European Parliament based on this RSPP Opinion.
+RSPG is ready to engage with stakeholders on strategic spectrum issues through public consultations and workshops.